To develop students who hold the power to create opportunities for themselves and others.

 The first settlers on the peninsula floated down the Alsea River in the late 1870s and named Waldport.
 The name stems from the German word “wald” for forest and “port” for the location.
 In October of 1879, David and Orlena Ruble laid out the City of Waldport, using the nighttime stars as their survey guide.
 The city was chartered in 1890 and incorporated in 1911.
 The town site is an old Indian burial ground.
 A point south of town bears the name of Chief Yaquina John, one of the last of the Alsi tribe members.
 (2015, December 13).
 Retrieved from http://www.waldport.org/AboutWaldport.php

-Today, Waldport is a city in Lincoln County and the high school, established in 1903, serves a community population of approximately 2,050 from Yachats to South Beach.
-The WHS student population is approximately 185 students in grades 9-12.
+Today, Waldport is a city in Lincoln County and the high school, established in 1903, serves a community population of approximately 2,217 from Yachats to South Beach.
+The WHS student population is approximately 190 students in grades 9-12.
 We are the Fightin’ Irish with kelly green, white and black as our school colors.
 Waldport High School is known for its individualized attention to students, with an emphasis on science, technology and the arts.
+The new high school was built in 2013.
+Currently, the Waldport campus houses K-12 with a west campus building for Oregon Coast Community College.
+The elementary school, Crestview Heights, is K-6.
+Waldport Middle and High School is a 7-12 building with approximately 300 students.